briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > L202 Is this right? - if each individual remains with probability d  then with d=0.1 as per Table 1, then the population is reduced to < Smin (800) even when at its maximum size (0.1*Smax = 200) - why parameterise in this case, rather than just choosing Smin individuals at random?

 This is correct---the bottleneck introduced at the end of each cycle reduces each subpopulation to fewer than $S_{min}$ individuals.
-In the next cycle, a subpopulation then grows to its carrying capacity.
+In the next cycle, each subpopulation then grows to its carrying capacity.
 During growth, mutations are introduced, and growth rate depends on fitness.
-This approach is more conservative.
+This approach is more conservative than what the reviewer suggests.
 If we instead chose $S_{min}$ individuals at random, we anticipate two outcomes.
 First, the evolutionary process would be slowed down, as mutations would occur less frequently due to reduced growth.
 Second, defector populations would be especially burdened by this, so the Hankshaw effect would be exaggerated.

 > L210 "performED" and I would argue results should be past tense throughout.